laravel/docs/api-authentication.md

 #### When Issuing Personal Access Tokens

-If you are issuing personal access tokens using the `createToken` method on a `User` model instance, you may pass the array of desired scopes as the second argument to the method:
+If you are issuing personal access tokens using the `User` model's `createToken` method, you may pass the array of desired scopes as the second argument to the method:

     $token = $user->createToken('My Token', ['place-orders'])->accessToken;

 <a name="checking-scopes"></a>
 ### Checking Scopes

-Passport includes two middleware that may be used to verify that an incoming request is authenticated with a token containing a scope.
+Passport includes two middleware that may be used to verify that an incoming request is authenticated with a token that has been granted a given scope.
 To get started, add the following middleware to the `$routeMiddleware` property of your `app/Http/Kernel.php` file:

     'scopes' => \Laravel\Passport\Http\Middleware\CheckScopes::class,
     'scope' => \Laravel\Passport\Http\Middleware\CheckForAnyScope::class,